 Our summer services commence June 25 and take place at 10:30am in air-conditioned Parish Hall.
+Click here for a listing of upcoming services.
 Services are a simpler version of our regular services and are often lay led.
 There are no Lyceums or Religious Exploration classes, but childcare is available for children 5 and under, and light refreshments are served afterwards.
 Additional details on individual services may be available on uuneedham.org, in the weekly Bell Notes email, or by calling the office at 781-444-0823.

 The Worship Committee is putting together a working group to choose quotations for the Wayside Pulpit (the sign in front of the church) for next year.
 If your committee is interested in sending a representative, please let Liz Rover Bailey know who it will be, and if you would like to participate as an individual, please contact her directly at firstname.lastname@example.org.
 The quotations will line up with the monthly themes, and will draw from the sheets we already own, along with the potential to print a few new ones.
 Depending on interest, we may also try to create memes for use in social media channels based on each week’s quotation.